Costochondritis vs. Heart Attack: Knowing the Difference

 Other Reasons for Rib Pain

-Many conditions can resemble costochondritis.
+Many conditions can present with symptoms similar to costochondritis.

 Tietze Syndrome vs. Costochondritis